-Kuali Research is now live for proposal submissions, awards management, and Conflict of Interest (COI).
+Kuali Research is live for proposal submissions, awards management, human subjects (IRB), animal subjects (IACUC), and Conflict of Interest (COI).

 The Office of Post-Award Management (OPAM) supports and advances the university’s research mission by supporting extramural funding, providing leadership and expertise in research administration, and ensuring compliance with relevant regulations.
 OPAM is responsible for reviewing, interpreting and negotiating award terms, and as the Authorized Official, executes awards in acceptance on behalf of the university.
 OPAM is responsible for stewarding sponsored funding in accordance with regulatory requirements for projects funded by federal, state, and local government agencies, foundations, foreign entities, and other public and private sources.
 OPAM also prepares, negotiates, and issues all sub-awards for collaborative research.
 The office supports these activities by encouraging continuous professional development of our staff and providing technical expertise and guidance to the academic and research community.